 This Easy Pork Ragu is incredibly meaty red sauce that’s tangy, a little garlicky, and just a tiny bit sweet.
 Spoon it over a big pile of noodles, and it’s the perfect comfort food.

-Hey friends, welcome to October, where if I had my way, it would be all comfort food all the time for dinner around here.
+Hey friends, we’re halfway into November, and if I had my way, it would be all comfort food all the time for dinner around here.
 I have a ton of comfort food recipes on the site, Ham and Potato Soup, Beef Stroganoff, Classic Roasted Chicken, and today I’m sharing one of my newest comfort food favorites, Pork Ragu.

 This is one of those dishes that is perfect for lazy, overcast Sundays.
-Nothing about it is hard, but it has just enough steps and requires a long enough braising time, that you feel like you accomplished something when it’s done (even though you mostly just left it alone in the oven).
+It’s easy to make, but has just enough steps and requires a long enough braising time, that you feel like you accomplished something great when it’s done (even though you mostly just left it alone in the oven). 😉

 Best of all, pork shoulder is usually pretty cheap, so if you’re looking for a dinner-to-impress that won’t break the bank, this is a great option.

-Boneless or Bone-in: I called for a boneless roast here, because bone-in pork shoulder has a y-shaped bone that is annoying to remove, but if that’s all you can find, don’t worry.
-It will work just fine.
-Use a sharp knife to slice around the bone to remove it, and don’t stress too much about getting it out without leaving a little meat still on the bone.
+Boneless vs bone-in shoulder roast: I called for a boneless roast here, because bone-in pork shoulder has a y-shaped bone that is annoying to remove, but if bone-in is all you can find, it will work just fine.
+Use a sharp knife to slice around the bone to remove it, and don’t stress too much if you leave a bit of meat on the bone when cutting it out.

 How to Make Pork Ragu